 Password written to: / home / zeno / .vnc / passwd

 Now the server is ready to be started.
-For this you could type the following command:
+To do this we can type the following command:

 You will be prompted to enter the pass phrase chosen during the creation of the certificates of the server (the server does not CA!)
-And then the VNC server is started and listening on port 5900.
-Wishing we can choose to start the server on a port other than the standard adding to the boot command the following parameter:
+And then the VNC server will be started and listening on port 5900.
+If desired we can choose to start the server on a port other than the standard adding to the boot command the following parameter:

 We have finished with the server.
 Proceed with the installation of the client.